ringcentral/rc-unified-crm-extension/docs/insightly.md

     ![Connect to Insightly](img/insightly-connect.png){ style="max-width: 200px" }

-4. Click the "Authorize" button.
+4. Click the "Connect" button.

 5. A window will be opened prompting you to enter numerous attributes from Insightly, including:
     * API key